-- 1. Collaborate with building principal and school staff at the beginning of the school year but no later than September 15th, on identifying who will perform the various responsibilities involved with ETR and IEP development and implementation. - 2.
-Collaborate with building principal and school staff members to schedule and facilitate monthly meetings. - Review building compliance during monthly meetings through CPS Cognos Reports and CPS District policies and procedures. - b.
-Disseminate updates provided through monthly DSS Case Coordinator Meetings. - c.
-Create a GroupWise email distribution list to ensure that all pertinent school staff members will receive consistent and timely electronic communication. - 3.
+- 1. Collaborate with building principal and school staff at the beginning of the school year but no later than September 15, identifying who will perform the various responsibilities involved with ETR and IEP development and implementation. - 2.
+Collaborate with building principal and school staff members to schedule and facilitate monthly meetings. - a) Review building compliance during monthly meetings through CPS Cognos Reports and CPS District policies and procedures. - b) Disseminate monthly updates provided by Department of Student Services' (DSS) Case Coordinator Meetings. - c) Create a GroupWise email distribution list to ensure that all pertinent school staff members will receive consistent and timely electronic communication. - 3.
 Participate in a minimum of fourteen hours of district training for Case Coordinators. - 4.
-Collaborate with intervention specialists and related services staff to provide guidance to DSS staff regarding the need for additional supports for building based training. - 5.
+Collaborate with Intervention Specialists and related services staff to provide guidance to DSS staff regarding the need for additional support for building-based training. - 5.
 Act as liaison between the building staff and the Student Services Managers in all areas related to compliance. - 6.
-Work collaboratively with the intervention specialists to answer questions or address concerns related to the provision of special education.
+Work collaboratively with the Intervention Specialists to answer questions or address concerns related to the provision of special education.